hakrrr/Blade-Runner/README.md

 ## Download

 Feel free to contact me for a download link.
-You can also set it up one your own, as described below.
+You can also set it up on your own, as described below.

 ### Unity Setup: